ecode-env/vuln-scanner/README.md

 A tool to automate network and web vulnerability scanning using Nmap and OWASP ZAP, with a web dashboard to view results.

 ## Tech Stack
-- Python 3.x, Flask/FastAPI
+- Python 3.x, Flask
 - Nmap, OWASP ZAP
 - PostgreSQL/SQLite
 - Celery + Redis
-- React.js (optional)
+- React.js
 - Docker

 ## How to Run